dahak-metagenomics/dahak-yeti/README.md

 `dahak-yeti` contains dotfiles and scripts to prep AWS beefy nodes to run dahak.

+Once you install the dotfiles you'll have a nice pink prompt.

 ![Screen shot after installing](/screen.png)

 ## Installing Dotfiles and Scripts